chtcenter/h/README.md

 On behalf of the beneficiaries we serve, thank you for your time and considerations.
 Please don’t hesitate to contact us if you have any questions regarding our programs and projects or how your donations help us.
 We will be happy to answer your questions.

-AYUB M. SARIUL, Chief Executive Officer                                                                                                E-mail: chtprogram@yahoo.com or chtprogram@gmail.com                                                                               Mobile Nos. +63 9261868016                                                                                                                Kambantangan Sa Kapagungaya Peace Advocate, Incorporated                                                                            Bagua-II, Cotabato City 9600, Philippines
+AYUB M. SARIUL, Chie

+E-mail: chtprogram@yahoo.com or chtprogram@gmail.com

+Mobile Nos. +63 9261868016

+Kambantangan Sa Kapagungaya Peace Advocate, Incorporated

+Bagua-II, Cotabato City 9600, Philippines

-You can DONATE any amount towards the CHT Programs and Projects on this Bank’s Account:
+### You can DONATE any amount towards the CHT Programs and Projects on this Bank’s Account:

-Account Name: AYUB MALANG SARIUL                                                                                                  Account Number: 5107727274                                                                                                          Bank’s Name: LAND BANK OF THE PHILIPPINES                                                                                           Branch: Magallanes Branch                                                                                                         Address: Don Rufino Alonzo Street, Cotabato City 9600, Philippines                                                                  Bank’s Tel.
-Nos: (02) 405-7000 or 1-800-10-405-7000                                                                                Contact Mobile Phone: +63 9261868016
+Account Name: AYUB MALANG SARIUL

+Account Number: 5107727274

+Bank’s Name: LAND BANK OF THE PHILIPPINES

+Branch: Magallanes Branch

+Address: Don Rufino Alonzo Street, Cotabato City 9600, Philippines

+Bank’s Tel.
+Nos: (02) 405-7000 or 1-800-10-405-7000

+Contact Mobile Phone: +63 9261868016

-For accounting and acknowledgement purposes of any donation, you may fill-up this information:
+### For accounting and acknowledgement purposes of any donation, you may fill-up this information:

-Name of Donor:                                                                                                                      Amount Donated:                                                                                                                   Address:                                                                                                                          Contact Number:                                                                                                                       Date
+ Name of Donor:

+Amount Donated:

+Address:

+Contact Number:

+Date

 # Resume
 ## OBJECTIVES: